Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/content/reboot.md

 Note that because the font stack includes emoji fonts, many common symbol/dingbat Unicode characters will be rendered as multicolored pictographs.
 Their appearance will vary, depending on the style used in the browser/platform's native emoji font, and they won't be affected by any CSS `color` styles.

-This `font-family` is applied to the `<body>` and automatically inherited globally throughout Boosted.
-To switch the global `font-family`, update `$font-family-base` and recompile Boosted.
+This `font-family` is applied to the `<body>` and automatically inherited globally throughout Boosted Innovation Cup.
+To switch the global `font-family`, update `$font-family-base` and recompile Boosted Innovation Cup.

 ## Headings and paragraphs